sandialabs/chama/documentation/simulation.rst

 Simulation
 ==========

-Chama requires a set of precomputed simulations to determine optimal sensor placement.
-The type of simulation depends on the application and scale of interest.
+Chama uses a set of precomputed simulations to extract the data needed for sensor placement optimization.
+The type of simulation depends on several factors including the sensor placement objective and scale of interest.
 In many cases, multiple scenarios should be generated to capture uncertainty in the system.
-Steady state or transient simulations can be used, depending on the sensor placement objective.
-For example, while transient simulations are required to minimize time to detection, steady state simulations are sufficient to maximize coverage.
+Steady state or transient simulations can be used.
+For example, while transient simulations are required to minimize time to detection, steady state simulations are sufficient to maximize scenario coverage.
-For each scenario, the **signal** of interest is recorded.
+Note that if the sensor placement objective is to maximize geographic coverage, simulations are not required.

-The following examples illustrate the use of transient simulations that can be used in a sensor placement optimization problem:
+The following examples illustrate simulations that can be used in a sensor placement optimization problem.
+For each simulation, the **signal** of interest is recorded.

 * **To place sensors to detect a gas leak**, an atmospheric dispersion model can be used to simulate gas concentrations.
 Multiple scenarios capture